• Skip to primary navigation

 This exercise has been undertaken since 2013 and each year, comparisons can be made against prior year to see how individual countries are performing and how they move up and down the rankings.
 Quite how relevant the table will become in future years is open to question though, as stamp issuance ceases, mail volumes decline and delivery services are more reliant on the private sector.
 Witness the aforementioned Bolivia and Guatemala…

-For those that want to dig a bit deeper or view the entire list, you can read the full report here.
+For those that want to dig a bit deeper or view the entire list, you can read the full report.
+This post reflects the situation as of 2018 but the most current report, published in October 2020, can be accessed here.

 Reader Interactions